Optional Lectio Divina Prayer

 Discuss: What are some things that might limit the effectiveness of your testimony?
 How can you eliminate those elements?
 What would make your testimony powerful?

-Also, be prepared to share your testimony whenever the opportunity arises.
-If someone asks you a question about the faith, shows curiosity about Christ, asks you why you live the way you do or simply seems like they need encouragement, hope or inspiration, be prepared to share what Jesus has done in your life.
-There are many settings and situations when you might use a testimony, so be prepared.
+Having already prepared and practiced sharing your faith story will help you be ready to share it whenever the opportunity arises.
+There may be times when you plan to share your testimony, like at your small group or with someone you are leading.
+Often, though, situations will naturally arise in which you can share about your faith.
+If someone asks you a question about the Faith, shows curiosity about Christ, asks you why you live the way you do or simply seems like they need encouragement, hope or inspiration, you want to be prepared to share what Jesus has done in your life.

 1 Peter 3:15: “Always be prepared to make a defense to anyone who calls you to account for the hope that is in you.”